BSO

 Speaking of Pine Point, here's Dorman School where my Dad attended when he was a boy.

 The playground of Dorman has been renamed Jimmy Park after the late State Rep. Jimmy Grimaldi.
-Actually Grimaldi was considered something of a hack who repeatedly ran unsuccessfully for mayor, but he was a relative of former Mayor Mike Albano, who was responsible for the playground being renamed.
+Actually Grimaldi was considered something of a hack, but he was spot on in his criticism of the downtown "revitalization" projects of his day.
+He repeatedly ran unsuccessfully for mayor and he was a relative of former Mayor Mike Albano, who was responsible for the playground being named in Grimaldi's honor..

 Oh well, if Richie Neal can have a building named after him and he ain't even dead yet, then I guess ol' Jimmy Grimaldi can have a playground.
 Here is a newsbox on Boston Road in Pine Point showing a paper last week praising the renovation work done on State Street.